britzl/defold-orthographic/README.md

 ### camera.get_window_size()
-Get the current window size, as it was provided by `camera.set_window_size()`.
+Get the current window size.
 The default values will be the ones specified in game.project.

 **RETURN**
 * `width` (number) - Current window width.